koinos/koinos-docs/docs/quickstart/cli.md

 # Using the Koinos CLI

-The Koinos CLI is a comprehensive command-line tool for interacting with the Koinos Blockchain.
+The Koinos Command Line Interface (CLI) is a comprehensive command line tool for interacting with the Koinos Blockchain.

 ## Installing and starting the CLI

-The latest release can be downloaded from `https://github.com/koinos/koinos-cli`
+The latest release can be downloaded from [GitHub](https://github.com/koinos/koinos-cli).

 Start the CLI with the binary included in the archive.

-## Basic Usage
+## Basic usage

 When running the wallet, it will start in interactive mode.
 Press tab or type `list` to see a list of possible commands.

 `help <command-name>` will show a help message for the given command.

 Some commands require a node RPC endpoint.
-This can be specified either when starting the cli with '--rpc' command line switch, or with the `connect` command from within the cli.
+This can be specified either when starting the CLI with `--rpc` command line switch, or with the `connect` command from within the CLI.
 Both take an endpoint url.

 There is a public RPC server that may be used for testing at this address: `http://192.241.131.189:8080`